 "This private tented camp bordering the Masai Mara is your enclave of luxury in the wildest terrain of Kenya.
 We have a choice of 10 exclusive tents in which to host you and the entire 200km square of Naboisho Conservancy to reveal exclusively to you.
-Explore our website to find out more about the variety and quality of activities and personal service we provide to our guests.

 So what’s special about Ol Seki?